richgieg/CppND-Capstone-Project/README.md

 See: `Player.h` line 14, `Player.cpp` line 8, `Entity.h` line 27, and `Entity.cpp` line 65

 ### Templates generalize functions in the project.
+`EntityPool` is a generic class with generic methods.

+See `EntityPool.h` line 14

 ## Memory Management
 ### The project makes use of references in function declarations.